Sim2Team/Optimum-Alfred-Bot/README.md

 Optimum-Alfred-Bot is a discord bot written in Node.js / Discord.js for the [Sim2Server](https://sim2team.github.io/wiki/server).

+## NOTE
+- Optimum-Alfred-Bot is goin' to be rewritten to only have Sims related content.

 ## Features
 Optimum-Alfred-Bot has the following features as of the latest commit: